noeRls/Corewar/README.md

 # Corewar
 The Corewar is a game where little programs fight in a virtual machine.

-The assembler, in asm/ folder
+The assembler, in asm/ folder.

-The virtual machine, in corewar/ folder
+The virtual machine, in corewar/ folder.

-There is a graphic corewar in bonus/ folder
+There is a graphic corewar in bonus/ folder.